See all > Preventative health and wellness

 Self-care strategies for stress

 The importance of self-care for maintaining health and managing stress can’t be overstated.
 We’ve all heard of the “fight or flight” response, and how human beings are designed to cope with short bursts of stress.
 What we aren’t designed to cope with is chronic stress, which is what the current pandemic is causing.
 Chronic stress is no joke, so it’s important to give our bodies and minds a break from all the tension we’re feeling.
-If you saw a therapist in person before COVID-19, see if you’re able to continue your sessions online (if you haven’t already).
+If you saw a therapist in person before COVID-19, see if you’re able to continue your sessions online.
 Most people are working from home, and mental health professionals are no exception.
-If you’re not able to continue your visits, other online therapy resources are available.
+If you’re not able to continue sessions with your usual therapist, other online therapy resources are available.

 When it comes to mental health and relaxation tools you can use on your own at home, there are a number of options.
-Progressive muscle relaxation, mindfulness, meditation, yoga and breathing exercises are all quick, easy to access (often for free), and effective.
+Progressive muscle relaxation, mindfulness, meditation, yoga and breathing exercises are all quick, easy to access, and effective.
 Best of all, you don’t have to be a zen master to practice any of these.
-If you’re trying to figure out how to destress yourself instantly, this is a good place to start.
-A quick google search, a couple of minutes and a (relatively) quiet space are all you need.
+A quick google search, a couple of minutes, and a quiet space are all you need.

 Take care of your body

 Stress affects the immune system, and can wear you down over time.
 Getting enough sleep and eating as well as you can are important ways of practicing self-care while social distancing.
 Plus, they can help to boost your immune system.
-Maintain your pre-pandemic daily routine, sleeping and eating at the same times as before, and prioritize proper nutrition.
-While so-called “comfort foods” are, well, comforting, they tend to be higher in sugar and starch.
+Try to maintain your pre-pandemic daily routine, and prioritize proper nutrition.
+While so-called “comfort foods” are indeed comforting, they tend to be higher in sugar and starch.
 That causes a momentary spike in blood sugar, followed by a crash that can actually cause you to feel worse in the long run.
 Sweets are fine to eat on occasion, but try not to stress eat cookies on the daily.

 The benefits of self-care